 The ME&IE Consultants has prepared the data collection formats for all the interventions of S&WC department as well as DAE interventions according to shared files/ data and sent to department for approval.
 Later, all these formats were discussed with the departments thoroughly.
 Edited formats according to the departments' comments and requirements.
 The data collection process has been started.
-DAE has provided complete data for FY 2019-20 & 2020-21 while they are now working on the data for FY 2021-22 while the S&WC has provided some data for FY 2019-20 & 2020-21 which still have a lot of missing columns and the department is now working on the sheets to complete the missing data.
+DAE has provided complete data for FY 2019-20 & 2020-21 while they are now working on the data for FY 2021-22 while the S&WC has provided some data for FY 2019-20 & 2020-21 which had a lot of missing columns which was incorporated in the app by the consultant's team to ensure completion.